Launch Coin on Believe founder faces a class action after the coins collapsed 99.9%

 The complaint asserts six legal claims against the defendants, including deceptive business practices and false advertising under New York General Business Law sections 349 and 350, violations of California's Unfair Competition Law, violations of California's False Advertising Law, negligent misrepresentation and unjust enrichment.

-The plaintiffs, Lee and Montmeas, each reported individual losses of several thousand dollars.
-As class representatives, they seek to include any person who purchased, acquired or held the three tokens during the class period and suffered losses tied to the defendants' alleged conduct.
+The class would include any person who purchased, acquired or held the three tokens during the class period and suffered losses tied to the defendants' alleged conduct.

 The lawsuit seeks actual damages, statutory damages, disgorgement of all profits allegedly obtained through improper means and restitution.
 It also requests injunctive relief, the imposition of a constructive trust over identifiable digital assets, attorney fees and prejudgment interest.
 Disgorgement would require the defendants to surrender any profits gained through conduct the court finds unlawful.
 A constructive trust would place specific assets under court supervision to ensure they are returned to harmed investors.